 Coffee…at sunrise.
-Occasional cold beer…at sunset.
+Occasional cold beer or cocktail…at sunset.
+Sparkling water…every day.
 And I almost never turn down a glass of bubbles, especially if they’re local.

 What’s one word you’ll never stop saying?

 Now?
 Swimming.
 Back in the day?
 Rollerblading.
-The tomboy in me really wants to skateboard into my 50’s, but I’m too afraid to fall and break my sh!t
+The tomboy in me really wants to skateboard into my 50’s, but I’m too afraid to fall and break things.

 So, I avoid it…and live vicariously through Casey Neistat.

 A gorgeous charcuterie platter with ALL the things, chilled bubbles, and ALL the friends to share it with.

 I love to work!
 ABC…always be creating.
 Motivation just comes natural to me, be it with food, tech, or music.